Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/ms-hmi.rst

 5. Select variable by tap on arrows 🔼 🔽
 6. Entere desired value by tap on *Enter desired value* field 🟩
 7. On screen numlock pad appears
-8. Eneter desired value and tap on *Enter* button
+8. Eneter desired value and tap on *Enter* button.
+To exit from numpad without changes tap on *Esc* button
 9. To set current value becomes equal to desired, tap on green tick button ✅

 .. _Navigation to MS variables Screen: